crusts the pale limestone outcrops

 Not Threatened

-The one that looks like a pale stain on the limestone has a body that is a thick, crusty layer that grows on the surface of the rock, forming a pale grey to off-white patch.
-The colour is a dull, chalky white, sometimes with a hint of green or brown.
-The surface is often cracked into small, irregular polygons, like dried mud or cracked paint.
-It is the lichen of the chalky patch, the one that looks like the rock is exhaling.
+Stone exhales here.
+The aspicilia crust lichen looks like a pale stain on the limestone.
+Its body is a thick, crusty layer.
+It grows on the surface of the rock.
+Forming a pale grey to off-white patch.
+The colour is a dull, chalky white.
+Sometimes with a hint of green or brown.
+The surface is often cracked into small, irregular polygons.
+Like dried mud or cracked paint.
+It is the lichen of the chalky patch.
+The one that looks like the rock is exhaling.
 What makes it special is the texture.
 Aspicilia crust lichen is one of the thickest crustose lichens in New Zealand.
-Its crust can be several millimetres thick, forming a chalky, crumbly layer on the rock.
-The surface is rough and powdery, like dried clay or plaster.
-When you touch it, it feels soft and slightly crumbly, as if it might turn to dust in your fingers.
-It is the lichen of the breath, the one that looks like the rock is exhaling, the one that makes the stone feel alive.
-The aspicilia crust lichen is a crustose lichen, meaning it grows flat on the rock, like a crust of paint, rather than upright or leafy.
-Its body is a thick, cracked crust, often forming circular patches or irregular stains.
-The surface is dotted with tiny, dark spots (pycnidia) that are the spore-producing structures.
-Under a hand lens, the spots are visible, tiny dark dots scattered across the pale surface.
-Biologically, the aspicilia crust lichen is a partnership, a fungus and an alga living together.
+Its crust can be several millimetres thick.
+Forming a chalky, crumbly layer on the rock.
+The surface is rough and powdery.
+Like dried clay or plaster.
+When you touch it, it feels soft and slightly crumbly.
+As if it might turn to dust in your fingers.
+It is the lichen of the breath.
+The one that looks like the rock is exhaling.
+The one that makes the stone feel alive.
+The aspicilia crust lichen is a crustose lichen.
+This means it grows flat on the rock.
+Like a crust of paint.
+Rather than upright or leafy.
+Its body is a thick, cracked crust.
+Often forming circular patches or irregular stains.
+The surface is dotted with tiny, dark spots (pycnidia).
+These are the spore-producing structures.
+Under a hand lens, the spots are visible.
+Tiny dark dots scattered across the pale surface.
+Biologically, the aspicilia crust lichen is a partnership.
+A fungus and an alga living together.
 The fungus provides structure and protection.
 The alga provides food through photosynthesis.
-The aspicilia crust lichen is adapted to limestone and calcareous rocks, which are rich in calcium.
+The aspicilia crust lichen is adapted to limestone and calcareous rocks.
+Which are rich in calcium.
 It can even grow on old mortar and concrete.
 To find aspicilia crust lichen is to find the chalky patch on the limestone.
-It is pale, crusty, and powdery, a living breath on the stone.
-You can run your finger over the surface and feel the soft, crumbly texture.
-It is the lichen of the chalky patch, the one that looks like the rock is exhaling, the one that proves that even stone can be alive.
+It is pale, crusty, and powdery.
+A living breath on the stone.
+You can run your finger over the surface.
+Feel the soft, crumbly texture.
+It is the lichen of the chalky patch.
+The one that looks like the rock is exhaling.
+The one that proves that even stone can be alive.